Customer Data Platform

-The best CDP vendors for insights and decision-making provide out-of-the-box audience segmentation, predictive analytics, personalized recommendations for next-best actions, and robust measurement and reporting tools to help you track and optimize your performance.
+The best CDP vendors for insights and decision-making provide out-of-the-box audience segmentation, predictive analytics, personalized recommendations for next-best actions, and robust measurement and reporting tools to help you track and optimize your performance across every engagement channel.

 Once you’ve gained the ability to make insight-driven decisions based on comprehensive, real-time customer data, you need to be able to efficiently execute on those decisions.
 Activation CDPs are the highest-tiered types of CDPs, because they enable businesses to quickly draw insights, build personalized campaigns, and orchestrate those campaigns across systems and touchpoints.

 The best CDPs for activation can connect to any channel, including email, social, website, and more.
 By connecting to your existing engagement channels, CDPs allow you to build, trigger, and automate personalized campaigns from one tool.
 Although CDPs are generally considered to be a marketer-managed system, CDPs with both analytics and activation capabilities can add value to every business function.

 How does a customer data platform work?

 Customer data platforms must go through four steps to create the core single customer view that powers every other CDP use case:

 - Data Cleaning

 - Unification and Identity Resolution

 Once this core single customer view is created, a customer data platform’s capabilities depend on the specific tools offered by the vendor, as well as the strategies you use when analyzing and activating the data.